 My name is Eyshan Shadi.
-I studied peace and conflict research with a focus on Islamic jurisprudence, postcolonialism, critical security studies as well as politics in West and Central Asia.
+I studied peace and conflict research specializing in de-escalation and (self-)protection, critical violence prevention, anti-racism and empowerment.

 With years of experience at both local and international levels and through exchanges with various professional groups, my work is characterized by practical relevance and multi-perspectivity.
 I see myself as a translator of academic and activist discourses into the respective professional practices and realities of life.